squirrels-analytics/squirrels-analytics.github.io/docs/docs/quickstart.md

       - group_by_dim
 ```

-Every dataset name that's set in the **datasets** section must also have a matching file name somewhere in `models` folder (unless a **model** field is specified).
+Every dataset name that's set in the **datasets** section must also have a matching file name somewhere in `models` folder.
 At this point, we can rename the following models files:
 1. In the `models/federates` folder, rename `dataset_example.sql` to `weather_by_time.sql`.
 2. In the `models/dbviews` folder, rename `database_view1.sql` to `aggr_weather_metrics.sql`.